Bobby Kemp: Professional career

-Post NFL
+Personal life and death

 Kemp later became a paramedic in Glendale, California, after retiring from football due to knee problems.
 He met his first wife, Christy, when they were students at Taft College.
 They were married for 13 years.
 On February 7, 1998, Kemp committed suicide in his North Hollywood, California home.
 He was 38.
-He was survived by his second wife, Inga, and their two-year-old daughter, Mishaelle Kemp.
+He was survived by his second wife, Inga, and their two-year-old daughter.